raspberrypilearning/3D-scene/en/step_7.md

   <iframe allowtransparency="true" width="485" height="402" src="https://scratch.mit.edu/projects/embed/451547017/?autostart=false" frameborder="0"></iframe>
 </div>

-Changing the pitch of a sound makes the notes higher and also speeds it up.
+Changing the `pitch`{:class="block3sound"} of a sound makes the notes higher and also speeds the sound up.

 ```blocks3
 when flag clicked